-- Certain medications, such as chemotherapy treatments for cancer
+- Some medicines, such as chemotherapy for cancer

 - Exposure to toxins and heavy metals, such as lead, mercury, or pesticides